|04 Oct 2019||Flint, MI Capital Theater||Capital Theater|

 After almost non-stop touring, at the end of 2014 the band went into the studio with Shane Grush to create their first full-length album, “Unity.”
 The album, featuring “Love Me To Death” and “The Pusher” co-written with Johnny Andrews, was recorded in Michigan and Tennessee and took 18 months to produce.
 It was time well spent.

-The band continues to rack up success after success, having recently won the prestigious Linkin Park/Stagelight monthly music contest.
-And their fan base is growing as well, with millions of streams and thousands of listeners on Spotify,
+The band continues to rack up success after success, having recently won the prestigious Linkin Park/Stagelight monthly music contest, as well as placing top 5 nationally in Next 2 Rock, scoring a live show at The Roxy in L.A. in front of Korn vocalist Jonathan Davis.
+Their fan base is growing rapidly, with 100 million streams, and 200 thousand monthly listeners on Spotify,

 No Resolve seems destined for greatness.
 In fact, based on how far they’ve come in these few short years, one thing is certain – No Resolve is a band that is going to take the music world by storm.